peter/clojure-cms-api/README.md

 * Add more models with associations

+* Unknown/unwritable attributes are silently ignored by crud API.
+This is not very user friendly

 * list endpoint
   * Default sort order id desc, support sort query parameter
   * query